bryan-hoang/dnd-notes/notes/tidebreaker.md

     - Naga
       - Immortal (fav race)
 - Document's Kony got from forger in Whiteridge (**Fullgram Flaskhide**) got a job to repair a gold/silver sword (Stormbringer).
-Name for teh job was deliberately removed???
+Name for the job was deliberately removed???
+- Cyclops Ale

 ### World Building